-This study is limited to the assessment of the effectiveness of internal audit activity in Commercial Bank of Ethiopia the case of internal audit process found in Addis Ababa, head office, Ethiopia.

-In addition to this, the study takes in to considerations only five factors (such as professional competence of staff, quality of audit work, organizational independence, career and advancement, and top management support) from the various factors that are expected to affect the effectiveness of internal audit activity because those factors have a major impact in audit activity.
-Furthermore, the study focus both on team leaders and all members of each team as a target group for the assessment of the audit effectiveness.
-The research is limited to studying the effectiveness of Internal Audit of CBE between 2011-2013.
+Conceptually; this study is limited to the assessment of the effectiveness of internal audit activity in Commercial Bank of Ethiopia the case of internal audit process found in Addis Ababa Ethiopia.
+In addition to this, according to the literature review, the study takes in to considerations factors such as professional competence of staff, quality of audit work, organizational independence, career and advancement, and top management support etc that are expected to affect the effectiveness of internal audit activity.
+Furthermore, the study focuses on all members of the target group for the assessment of the audit effectiveness.
+The research also limited to assess the effectiveness of Internal Audit of CBE at contemporary practices of Addis Ababa area and the finding cannot conclude other similar organization.